Introduction

 As the world becomes more urbanized, traffic congestion has become a serious issue for both commuters and city planners.
 When population density and the number of vehicles on the road increase, traditional traffic control strategies might not be adequate on their own.
 It is now acknowledged that Advanced Driver Assistance Systems (ADAS) have the potential to completely transform traffic management.

-This blog article will look at how ADAS can improve traffic management, enhancing road effectiveness and safety while reducing the harmful consequences of traffic congestion on the environment:
+This article will explore how ADAS can improve traffic management, boosting road efficiency and safety while reducing the environmental impact of congestion.

 1. The Growing Difficulty of Traffic Management